-- Adopt the federal criminal code’s tougher sentencing for child predators with child sexual abuse imagery—where receipt, distribution, and production all carry often serious mandatory prison time.
+- Adopt the federal criminal code’s tougher sentencing for child predators caught receiving, distributing and producing child sexual abuse imagery to require mandatory prison time.

 - Mirror federal penalties for production, distribution, receipt, and possession of child sexual abuse imagery.

-- Create a new crime of “Receipt,” with the same penalties as Dissemination, adopting the federal standard.
+- Create a new crime of “Receipt,” with the same penalties as dissemination from the federal standard.

-- Add “accessing with intent to view” to the crime of Possession, to close a potential loophole.
+- Close a potential loophole by adding “accessing with intent to view” to the crime of possession.

-- Increases the allowable penalty for possession of child sexual abuse imagery when the victim is under the age of 13, adopting the standard from federal law.
+- Adopt the federal standard which Increases the penalty for possession of child sexual abuse imagery when the victim is under the age of 13.

 Where does this data come from?

-The data comes from PROTECT, a child protection group with a national reach that has passed countless laws at the state and federal level to protect America’s kids.
-They spent tens of thousands of dollars to compile data on Minnesota sentencing from 2007 to 2016.
-Based on this data, some lawmakers tried to toughen Minnesota’s laws, but ran up against bipartisan indifference in the Senate and outright resistance from many county attorneys.
+The data comes the Dangerous State of Justice Report 2016 (PDF) from the The National Association to Protect Children (NAPC), a national child protection group who has passed countless laws at the state and federal level to protect America’s kids.
+They spent tens of thousands of dollars to compile data on Minnesota sentencing from 2001 to 2016.
+Based on this data, some lawmakers tried to toughen Minnesota’s laws, but ran up against bipartisan indifference in the Senate and resistance from many county attorneys.

-Did the legislature do anything based on PROTECT’s data?
+Did the legislature do anything based on NAPC’s data?